codingsoo/nlp2rest/README.md

 # Enhancing REST API Testing with NLP Techniques

+## Announcement

+We are currently aware of issues affecting the validation module in our project, specifically problems related to incorrect specification generation and excessive running times.
+Our team is actively working on resolving these issues.
+We understand that these problems may be impacting your use of the software, and we sincerely apologize for any inconvenience caused.

 ## Getting Started

 This section provides a comprehensive guide to setting up an artifact and validating its functionality using a simple example.
 The setup process was successfully tested on a Google Cloud EC2 machine using an Ubuntu 20.04 image.